seamohammed/first-assignment/README.md

 # General Assignment Directions

+Students within Computer Science and Computer Information Technology programs are better served if they learn and utilize source control systems early in their academic program.
+Learning various markdown languages, which are used to document their software projects, is also advantages.

+While using a Canvas might be a easier for you to submit assignments, using canvas provides you with little long-term benefit.

+As such, we will be using GitHub Classrooms for all of our paper-like assignments, which includes quizzes and exams in COMP122.
+Additional, a semi-automatic grading process is also used as part of this process.
+This should result in a faster turn-around in grading.

+To submit your assignments and for the Professor to grade them efficiently, there are a number of steps that you must follow.
+This assignment is being provided to you to ensure you understand these steps and to allow you to address any issues that may prevent you from submitting your assignments.

+## Instructions:
+  1. Obtain a github acccount
+  2. Accept assignment invitation:
+  3. Link your github account with you campus email address
+  4.

 ## To Get Started:
   1. Clone this repository to your computer.
   2. Review the "assignment.md" file.